Red Sox vs. Reds Player Props Betting Odds

-Bookmakers have set player props for Jonathan India and others when the Boston Red Sox host the Cincinnati Reds at Fenway Park on Tuesday at 7:10 PM ET.
+Sportsbooks have set player props for Jonathan India and others when the Boston Red Sox host the Cincinnati Reds at Fenway Park on Wednesday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!